eoos-systems/eoos-project-if-posix/README.md

 #### 1.3.
 Source Code Build and Installation

 EOOS can be executed on various systems.
 To standardize the building process, we put most common steps under the hood of the `Make.py` cross-platform script that is located in `scripts/python` directory.

 ###### 1.3.1.
 Build and Installation for Developing on EOOS

 ```
 ~/REPOSITORY/EOOS$ cd scripts/python
-~/REPOSITORY/EOOS/scripts/python$ python3 Make.py --clean --build EOOS --install --config RelWithDebInfo
+~/REPOSITORY/EOOS/scripts/python$ python3 Make.py --eoos POSIX --clean --build EOOS --install --config RelWithDebInfo
 ```

 None that the *--config* parameter can be one of *Release*, *Debug*, *RelWithDebInfo*, *MinSizeRel*, but for developing purpose we recommend to pass *RelWithDebInfo*.

 Having done all the steps, EOOS will be installed to the */usr/local* directory, and you will be able to find EOOS in by using `find_package()` command in your CMake project.

 An example of your root *CMakeLists.txt* may be the next:

 ```
-cmake_minimum_required(VERSION 3.10)
+cmake_minimum_required(VERSION 3.20)
 project(eoos-application VERSION 1.0.0 LANGUAGES CXX)

 set(CMAKE_CXX_STANDARD 11)
 set(CMAKE_CXX_STANDARD_REQUIRED ON)
 set(CMAKE_CXX_EXTENSIONS OFF)

-find_package(EOOS 0.11.0 REQUIRED)
+find_package(EOOS 0.13.0 REQUIRED)

 add_executable(application)